App and account authentication¶

 curl -X GET 'https://openapi.ctrader.com/apps/token?grant_type=authorization_code&code=0ssdgds98as9_QSF56FVC_22dfdf&redirect_uri=https://spotware.com&client_id=5430012&client_secret=012sds23dlkjQsd' -H 'Accept: application/json' -H 'Content-Type: application/json'

-, return to the 'Applications' page and press the 'View' button in the 'Credentials' column.
+To view your client_secret, return to the Applications page and select the View button in the Credentials column.

 Upon a successful request, you should receive a response with the following keys.